 - All tips for guides and driver

 - Free stuff: Each household will receive a Europe Planning map.
-Each adult will receive Rick Steves Best of Europe guidebook.
+Each adult will receive a Europe tour guidebook.
 Each tour member will receive a French-Italian-German phrase book, moneybelt and earplugs

 - Guaranteed tour price, locked in the moment you make your deposit